-Serbia: Increase of transmission capacities investment plans2.
-September 2015. / News Serbia Energy
+Serbia: Increase of transmission capacities investment plans, News Serbia Energy

 In 2014, activities on regular maintenance, overhauls and reconstruction of facilities were implemented within the transmission system, but, due to extreme weather, especially due to floods in many parts of Serbia and freezing rain in eastern Serbia, it was necessary to get engaged greatly in bringing parts of the transmission network which underwent huge damage back into operation.